eharrow/eharrow.github.io/_posts/2018-07-23-Verdaccio-web-ui.md

 ---
 layout: post
-title: Verdaccio
+title: Verdaccio Publishing
 categories: yarn
 comments: true
 ---
 This is a follow on post to [Setting Up a Private NPM Repository with Yarn and Verdaccio]({{ site.baseurl }}{% post_url 2018-05-24-setting-up-npm-private-repo-using-verdaccio-yarn %}) to illustrate publishing to Verdaccio.
-Verdaccio seems to work pretty well as a NPM proxy and registry and comes with a web UI to browse your published packages and their dependencies.
+Verdaccio seems to work pretty well as a NPM proxy and *private* registry and comes with a web UI to browse your published packages and their dependencies.

 Lets get started.
 Firstly I'll assume that you have verdaccio installed and running.
 I prefer to use Docker and briefly go over booting it up in the previous post above.
 The next task is that we will create a brand new clean node module.

 ### Create a Test Module
 Create a new directory which I'll call my-test-mod and `yarn init`.
+Tip make this a public module which might seem counter to what you would usually do but NPM and Yarn won't publish at all if it is set to private in package.json - don't worry you are only publishing to your verdaccio and not to npm.org.

 ``` shell
 Tognini:dev ewan$ mkdir my-test-mod